ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `released_inthelast`: For any media type that supports `release_date`, `released_inthelast` takes a number and a unit (days, weeks, months, years) and returns items released between the specified time ago and now
 - `released_notinthelast`: For any media type that supports `release_date`, `released_notinthelast` takes a number and a unit (days, weeks, months, years) and returns items released before the specified time ago
 - `released_onthisday`: For any media type that supports `release_date`, `released_onthisday` takes any value (ignored) and will return items released on this month number and day number in previous years
+- `added_inthelast`: For any media type that supports `added_date`, `added_inthelast` takes a number and a unit (days, weeks, months, years) and returns items added to ErsatzTV between the specified time ago and now
+- `added_notinthelast`: For any media type that supports `added_date`, `added_notinthelast` takes a number and a unit (days, weeks, months, years) and returns items added to ErsatzTV before the specified time ago

 ## Sample Searches